-How to find the perfect property in Paris, whether you want to live in an apartment in Paris’s city centre or find a house in the quieter Parisian suburbs.
+How to find the perfect property in Paris, whether you want to live in an apartment in Paris’s city center or find a house in the quieter Parisian suburbs.

 Paris has the largest number of English-speaking expats in France.
 The cost of living in Paris is high but you get a lot for your euros in this upmost cosmopolitan city, with its tree-lined boulevards, bistros, markets, shops and world-famous landmarks.
 Find out where to buy a house in Paris to make the best investment for your needs while living in France’s exciting captial.